-3. Be clear about what we need to know when developing plans
+3. Be clear about what we need to know when developing plans (Early Help, Child in Need, Child Protection & Children Looked After) What are we worried about?

-(Early Help, Child in Need, Child Protection & Children Looked After)
+• Identify the family's strengths.

-- Identify the family's strengths. - Identify areas of concern for the child and family at this time. - Identify needs that are not being met for the child. - What is the impact of these concerns for the child's safety, health and wellbeing? - What are the most important things the family need to change to make life better for the child?
+- Identify areas of concern for the child and family at this time. - Identify needs that are not being met for the child. - What is the impact of these concerns for the child's safety, health and wellbeing? - What are the most important things the family need to change to make life better for the child?